desonalleyne/desonalleyne.github.io/content/post.rst

 The alias command makes you do magic with less keystrokes!
 This command essentially allows you define a shortcut/a literal alias for any command/s.
 Think of it as a tinyurl for commands.
 Lets say your terminal had a magical command named thisisanimaginarycommandthatdoesmagic.
 Typing this command every time would eventually get boring and possibly annoying.
 Also, that's about 100 keystrokes.
 To spice up your terminal, you can create an alias for this command and call the alias in the terminal instead.

-Note: aliases created in this manner are temporary and only exist for this terminal session.
+.. caution:: Aliases created in this manner are temporary and only exist for this terminal session.
 I'll share steps on making these permanent in another post.

 Usage